Eduardo-vsouza/sgRNA_predictor/README.md

 # sgRNA_predictor
-Scripts for sgRNA primer prediction.
+sgRNA primer prediction for CRISPR interference.
 Optimized for the Mycobacterium genus.

 Check the full guide at our wiki: https://github.com/Eduardo-vsouza/sgRNA_predictor/wiki